jam-web/Dog-Gallery-App/README.md

 # Dog-Gallery-App
-Using Python with Jinja templating, created dog photo gallery app.
+Created app using Python with microframework Flask, Jinja templating, and open source collection of dog photos from Dog API (https://dog.ceo/api/breeds/image/random)
 To see the app in action go to:  https://replit.com/@JudithMagee/Dog-Gallery-App#main.py